thirteen23/zombie-server/README.md

 ## Importing data into the database

+You can seamlessly pull down the latest CSVs from S3:

+`%> aws s3 sync s3://data.bayzyen.com seed`

 We are using [flyway](https://flywaydb.org) to maintain database migrations.
 You will have to change flyway.conf to point to the appropriate database.

 You can find the URI for each database in the [RDS section](https://us-east-2.console.aws.amazon.com/rds/home?region=us-east-2#dbinstances:) in the console.
 For p66, for example: